 Variable-Speed Furnaces: What Are They and How Do They Work?

-A variable-speed furnace can vary its fan speed to better meet the heating requirements of your home.
-It runs at a slower speed until it detects a drop in temperature and then speeds up to produce more heat.
-This [precise fan is a lot more efficient than conventional furnaces, as it only uses the minimum amount of energy required to heat your home, which subsequently saves money on your utility bills.
+A variable-speed furnace can fine-tune its fan speed to minimize the energy necessary to satisfy the heating preferences of your home.
+It operates at a slower speed until it notices a drop in temperature and then speeds up to produce more heat.
+This [precise fan is a lot more efficient than standard, single-speed furnaces, as it only uses the minimum amount of energy needed to heat your home, saving you money in the long run.

 Do Variable-Speed Furnaces Run All the Time?

 A variable-speed furnace doesn’t need to stay on all the time.
-Instead, it runs at different speeds based on the temperature in your home as well as the amount of energy it uses to maintain that temperature.
+Rather, it runs at different speeds depending on the temperature in your Arlington home as well as the amount of energy it needs to maintain that temperature.

-When sufficient energy is demanded to maintain your desired temperature level, the furnace will switch to a higher speed to handle the demand.
-Doing this will ensure more efficient heating in your home while also providing quieter operation.
+When sufficient energy is required to maintain your preferred temperature level, the furnace will switch to a higher speed to manage the higher demand.
+Precise fan speeds offer more efficient heating in your home while also providing quieter operation.

 Guide to Two-Stage Furnaces